 Buckeye Middle School – It is said that a janitor who used to work at the school was decapitated in a motorcycle accident.
 Now his headless ghost reportedly haunts the school.
 Students and teachers have seen shadowy figures in the auditorium and have spotted the ghostly janitor in the hallways.

-Buckeye Steel – Now known as Columbus Steel Castings, the former Buckeye Steel complex on Columbus’ south side is said to be very haunted.
-There have been many tragic accidents and death over the years.
+Buckeye Steel – Most currently known as Columbus Steel Castings, the former Buckeye Steel complex on Columbus’ south side is said to be very haunted.
+There have been many tragic accidents and deaths over the years.
 Equipment and cranes start and stop on their own.
 Workers have experienced cold chills while standing next to a furnace.
 Some eyewitnesses have reported seeing people wearing clothing from the 1930s-40s.
 Others report seeing a man who climbs up and down a water tower, only to disappear.
+NOTE: Sadly, the entire complex was demolished in the summer of 2018 for future development.
 Related: Contribution

 Camp Chase Confederate Cemetery – On the former grounds of one of the largest Civil War camps for the Union, Camp Chase Confederate Cemetery contains the bodies of about 2,260 Confederate soldiers who died at the camp’s prison.
 However, the most well-known ghost of Camp Chase is not one of the men who died there, but a Lady in Gray.
 Believed to be Louisiana Briggs, the Lady in Gray sympathized with the South and in the dark of the night, would place flowers on the graves of the dead soldiers.
 She has continued to do this in death.
 Fresh flowers mysteriously appear quite frequently at the tombstone of Pvt.
 Benjamin F. Allen of the 50th Tennessee Infantry.
 Witnesses have reported seeing a young woman walking among the tombstones with her head down, crying.
 Once during a Civil War reenactment, an eerie weeping was heard and a cool gust of wind blew through the cemetery, knocking over tents and other items.
 Some re-enactors camping at the cemetery have reported seeing ghostly Confederate soldiers in their ranks.
 Related: OES Visit, Contribution